-The first content outline is due Monday, February 23, 2015.
+The first content outline is due Tuesday, October 25, 2016.

-Every Monday at the beginning of class (9:20AM), groups will submit a content outline (includes research and logistics plan) for their respective blog.
+Every Tuesday at the beginning of class (11:30am), groups will submit a two-page content outline (includes research, story and logistics plan) for their respective blog.

 Outlines must be proofread, typed and stapled.
 List your group name and each member at the top of the first page.
-Groups are expected to be prepared for weekly consultations.
+Groups should be prepared for weekly consultations.
 Each group will meet with the instructor to review their content outline and the instructor will give detailed feedback.
 Each group is expected to take detailed notes and apply revisions immediately.

-GROUP PRESENTATIONS/CRITIQUE DISCUSSIONS
+GROUP PITCH PRESENTATION/ BLOG GROUP CRITIQUE

-Group presentations will begin Monday, April 13, 2015.
-At the conclusion of the semester, each group will give a final presentation to the class outlining editorial decisions and in some cases, defending their judgment.
-This twenty-minute presentation will also include be a rigorous question and answer session with your peers.
+Group pitch presentations will begin Tuesday, November 29, 2016.
+At the conclusion of the semester, each group will give a final presentation to the class and a panel of media professionals.
+This twenty-minute presentation includes a rigorous question and answer session.
 Business attire is required.

-Following blog presentations, students will write a detailed, balanced critique of each blog.
+Following blog presentations, students will write a detailed, balanced critique of their favorite blog as well as the blog that could use the most improvement.
 Students are required to study each blog prior to writing their critique.
-If you see something on the blog that could use improvement, please note your criticism in a constructive and respectful manner.
+If you notice a detail that could use improvement, please note your criticism in a constructive and respectful manner.
 Students will evaluate their colleagues according to the evaluation guidelines set by the instructor.
-Blog critiques are due Monday, April 20, 2015.
+Blog group critiques are due Tuesday, December 6, 2016 via the class Sakai website.